acli/genmon-hacks-public/README.md

 The Hebrew system is the Hebrew calendar and proportional time, both calibrated to begin each day at sundown
 (instead of at midnight or at 6pm).
-Note that this means that between sundown and midnight, *foocal* and *hebcal* will disagree on what day it is.
+This means that between sundown and midnight,
+*foocal* and [*hebcal*](https://github.com/hebcal/hebcal) will disagree on what day it is.

 *foocal* currently relies on HKO data for Chinese lunar dates;
 it’s supposed to automatically download them but this has not been tested in a long time.
-Hebrew date support relies on [*hebcal*](https://github.com/hebcal/hebcal), which must be installed.
+Hebrew date support relies on *hebcal*, which must be installed.

 To make the output compatible with *genmon*, the `-g` or `--genmon` argument must be given.
 In *genmon* mode, you can hover your mouse over the date and time to read a longer description.